cesium/calendarium/README.md

 - Month
 - Agenda

-### Event filtering:
+### Event & Schedule filtering:

-- See only the events that matter to you
+- See only the activities that matter to you

+### Filter Memorization

+- Find your selected Schedule and Events always there for you, even if you leave or refresh the page

+### Clear Schedule:

+- New schedule?
+Clear all your choices with one click and start again

 ### Export to PDF:

 - Export your calendar or schedule into PDF format

-### Suggestions:

-- Anything out of place?
-Give us your feedback using the [suggestions form](https://forms.gle/C2uxuUKqoeqMWfcZ6)!